jsalowey/rfc7170bis/draft-dekok-emu-rfc7170bis.md

 Helpful review comments were provided by Russ Housley, Jari Arkko, Ilan Frenkel, Jeremy Steiglitz, Dan Harkins, Sam Hartman, Jim Schaad, Barry Leiba, Stephen Farrell, Chris Lonvick, and Josh Howlett.

+# Changes from RFC 7170

+Alan DeKok was added as editor.

+The document was converted to Markdown, from the RFC 7170 output.

+Formatting changes result from differences between using Markdown versus XML for source.

+The IANA considerations section was removed, as the registries already exist.

+There should be no other content changes from RFC 7170.

 # Appendix A Evaluation against Tunnel-Based EAP Method Requirements
 {:numbered="false"}